DavidGeeraerts/AI/README.md

-# AI Artificial Intelligence landscape
+# AI Artificial Intelligence landscape - The Book of AI
+This is a work in progress --started 2025-02-- to document my exploration of Artificial Intelligence, Large Language Models (LLM), Natural Language Models (NLM), Natural Language Processing (NLP), etc.

 ## [Glossory](Glossory.md)